weaversa/cryptol-course/labs/SAW/SAW.md

 The function first performs input checking on `character` to ensure that it is not a `NULL` pointer.
 After all, it would be a shame to perform a `NULL` dereference.
-The function also checks for the `Game` library's assumption that character sprites can only be set once.
+The function then checks `character`'s `sprite` field to uphold the `Game` library's assumption that character sprites can only be set once.
 If any of these checks fail, `initDefaultSprite` immediately terminates and returns `FAILURE`.
 Otherwise, the function continues to do its job in allocating memory for a `sprite_t` struct and initializing the `sprite` fields for `character`.

 Now, let's go ahead and make a contract to represent this function: